tararonkar/electron-angular/README.md

 Voila!
 You can use your Angular + Electron app in a local development environment with hot reload!

-The application code is managed by `app/main.ts`.
+The application code is managed by `main.ts`.
 In this sample, the app runs with a simple Angular App (http://localhost:4200), and an Electron window. \
 The Angular component contains an example of Electron and NodeJS native lib import. \
-You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `app/main.ts`.
+You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.ts`.

 ## Project structure